sudocrystal/scc-compsci/photoRosterCanvas.md

 Ask students to update their canvas account picture, then...

-- Open chrome
+- Open Google Chrome
-- Go to the People tab
+- Go to the People tab of Canvas for your course
-- Right click somewhere on the page and choose "Inspect"
+- Right click somewhere on the webpage and choose "Inspect"
-- Click on the console tab
+- Click on the console tab that just popped up
 - Paste the code below into the console and hit enter
 - Print your pretty photo roster!